 - Both partners going to bed at the same time at least three nights a week.
 Different body clocks mean many couples tuck up at different times – alarm bells should sound when that starts to happen every night of the week.

 - Ensure the shared bed is comfortable for both partners and not just suited to one.
 Be sure to shop together for a new bed and get one that suits both people.
 Modern technology means even couples with different preferences can find a bed that suits them both thanks to zip-and-link or zoned mattresses.

 - Where duvet hogging is an issue, separate single duvets can work wonders.

 - Separate duvets can also work for bed sharers who have different temperature requirements.
-As a comfortable temperature (between 18 and 24 degrees centigrade) is essential to a good night’s sleep, individual duvets with a tog rating suited to each partner will put an end to heated debates of the ‘too warm, too cold’ nature.
+As a comfortable temperature (between 18 and 24 degrees centigrade) is essential to a good night’s sleep, individual duvets with a tog rating suited to each partner will put an end to heated debates about the ‘too warm, too cold’ nature.

-- Buy as big a bed as budget and room size allow.
+- Buy as big a bed as your budget and room size allow.
 A standard double bed is only 4’6” wide which gives each person just the width of a baby’s cot to sleep in.
 More room means less partner disturbance.

 - Ensure the bedroom is an oasis of calm and tranquillity – i.e. no tellies or any other technology likely to distract attention away from sleep and intimacy.

 - Make sure window coverings effectively block out the light.
 Long summer days may be welcome in many ways but light can have a detrimental effect on body clocks and sleeping patterns.